mazzy89/consensys/README.md

 Note: Make sure you have:

 - An active AWS account
-- Valid AWS credentials configured (For this experiment the `AWS_PROFILE` is set into `.envrc` so it is automatically set)
+- Valid AWS credentials configured (For this experiment the `AWS_PROFILE` is defined into `.envrc` so it is automatically set once cd into the dir)
 - Appropriate permissions to create/update/delete resources

 The Terraform workspace will create the EKS cluster named `consensys` with the required addons installed.